nvp2211/vpmath-CKEditor-plugin/README.md

 Current Version is 0.0.1a

-This version is still missiong some important math symbols such as matrix and the design is still messy.
+This version is still missing some important math symbols such as matrix and the design is still messy.
 This plugin is built base on:
 - Mathquill. https://github.com/mathquill/mathquill
 - Mathjax.   https://github.com/mathjax/MathJax